MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/defender/Set-MpPreference.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```
+>[!NOTE]
+>The ScanScheduleTime setting has been deprecated and replaced by ScanScheduleOffset setting.

 ### -ScanScheduleQuickScanTime
 Specifies the time of day, as the number of minutes after midnight, to perform a scheduled quick scan.